- What is auto insurance?

 The other driver's insurance company wants me to sign a release on my injury claim.
 How long can I delay this?

 Sign the release when you are satisfied with your total settlement.
 Get a letter from your doctor estimating the cost and length of your future medical treatment.
 You may, of course, consult an attorney before accepting a settlement.
-You have three years after the accident, under Wisconsin law, to either settle your claim or file a lawsuit.
+You have three years after the accident to either settle your claim or file a lawsuit.

 What is meant by comparative negligence?

 Wisconsin has a comparative negligence law that means responsibility is frequently shared.
 The comparative negligence law is based on a percentage of negligence.
-This means you may recover damages from another party providing your negligence is not greater than the other party, but your damages shall be reduced by the percent of negligence attributed to you.
-You are barred from recovery if your negligence is greater than another party's negligence.
+This means you may recover damages from the other party providing your negligence is not greater than the other party, but your damages shall be reduced by the percent of negligence attributed to you.
+You are barred from recovery if your negligence is greater than the other party's negligence.

-When may an insurance company cancel my auto insurance during the term of my policy?
+When is it allowable for my insurance company to cancel my auto insurance during the term of my policy?

-When may an insurance company nonrenew my auto insurance policy?
+When is it allowable for my insurance company to nonrenew my auto insurance policy?

 Does an insurance company have to say why it refused to renew my policy?

-Yes, the nonrenewal notice must provide the reason for its decision to nonrenew a policy.
+Yes, the nonrenewal notice must provide the reason for the insurance company's decision to nonrenew your policy.

 Does my auto insurance policy have a grace period?

-Can credit history be used as a reason to nonrenew or refusal to renew my car insurance?
+Can credit history be used as a reason to nonrenew or refuse to renew my car insurance?